mindspore-ai/docs/tutorials/experts/source_en/optimize/thor/resnet50.md

 After the inference network is defined, the shell script in the `scripts` directory is called for inference.

-#### Ascend 910
+#### Atlas Training Series

-On the Ascend 910 hardware platform, the inference execution command is as follows:
+On the Atlas training series platform, the inference execution command is as follows:

 ```bash
 bash run_eval.sh <DATASET_PATH> <CHECKPOINT_PATH> <CONFIG_PATH>